-Richard Tate is vice president of public affairs at the California Wellness Foundation, where he leads a multidisciplinary team responsible for the Foundation’s communications, community relations and public policy activities.
+Richard Tate is vice president of public affairs at the California Wellness Foundation, with responsibilities including communications, community relations, and public policy activities.
 In addition to serving as OUTWORDS’ board chair, Richard is on the boards of Northern California Grantmakers and the Bay Area Surgical Mission.

-Julie Nemecek served as senior pastor at three churches in Illinois and Michigan over an 18 year span, and for 17 years as a university professor and assistant dean at Spring Arbor University in Michigan.
+Julie Nemecek served as senior pastor at three churches in Illinois and Michigan.
 Since transitioning in her 50s, Julie has served on the national boards of PFLAG and Soulforce, and she was recognized for advocacy work by the National Center for Transgender Equality.